monk-io/docs/docs/publishing.md

 foobar: ...
 ```

-This will result in Monk users see and refer to _foobar_ as `acme/foobar`.
+This will result in MonkOS users see and refer to _foobar_ as `acme/foobar`.
 Add a new product called _dynamite_ and they'll know it as `acme/dynamite`.

 Alternatively, if you only have one project called _gizmotron_ and identify by that name, you might want to define your namespace as follows: